khaledhajeid/CPF-Hackathon/production_blueprints/03-BACKEND_ARCHITECTURE_AND_SECURITY.md

 ---

-## 5. Third-party API strategy: the external Impact System
+## 5. Third-party API strategy: the external Impact System (Athar Sphere)

 This is the most architecturally important decision in this document — get it locked in before any team member starts writing integration code by instinct.
+The IT team has since confirmed the external system's actual name: **Athar Sphere.** See `01-...md` §7.0 for the full list of what's confirmed vs. still pending from their side (API version/endpoint/token, dashboard sync, target-audience-criteria enforcement, QR code flow) — none of it changes the architecture below, it's additional operational detail once Athar Sphere's team provides it.

 ### 5.1 Decision: Django backend integrates, NOT the Next.js frontend
 **The Django backend is the integration point for the external Impact System API, never the Next.js frontend directly.** Reasoning: